This article was updated on May 2nd, 2023

 As with most canine medical conditions, curing a hot spot is more difficult than preventing one.
 Ideally, we want to avoid hot spots in the first place.
 Here are five easy steps to follow to prevent hot spots.

 Practice Good Doggy Hygiene: Does your pooch love to roll around in the mud?
 Tangled hair?
-Dirt trapped in the coat?
+Is dirt trapped in the coat?
 Implement a strict bath time and grooming routine to minimize skin irritants.

 Exercise, games, training, puzzles, and toys can all help with dog boredom.